DSCI-310/DSCI-310-Group-1/README.md

 ### Running via Makefile

 The analysis can be run using the makefile with the command `make all` after using the command `cd work` in the Jupyter Terminal.
 That takes you to the root folder of the analysis, where the commands for both the tests and the makefile can be run.
 After you run the makefile using `make all`, you can see the results of our analysis by going to your LOCAL repository at **results/report/index.html**, and opening the html file there.
+After opening using index.html, you can navigate to different parts of our analysis using the sidebar.

 If you are getting an error, please run make clean first, before runnning make all.